mcfrith/tandem-genotypes/README.md

     tandem-genotypes-plot tg.txt

-This will make a file `tg.pdf` with histograms of the 16 most "interesting" repeats (based on size change and gene part).
+This will make a file `tg.pdf` with histograms of the top 16 repeats.
 The x-axis is copy number change.
 Each histogram bar has a red part indicating the number of forward-strand reads, and a blue part indicating the number of reverse-strand reads.
 Instead of 16, you can get (e.g.) the top 50: